Land dispute: 22 feared kidnapped in A'Ibom

-AKWA Ibom state people in Eket and Esit Eket Local Government Areas (LGAs) Sunday alleged the kidnap of 22 indigenes as tension escalates over disputed ownership of the Akoiyak territory, otherwise known as Stubbs Creek Forest.
+AKWA Ibom state people in Eket and Esit Eket Local Government Areas (LGAs) have alleged kidnap of 22 indigenes as tension escalates over disputed ownership of the Akoiyak territory, otherwise known as Stubbs Creek Forest.

 Ekid People’s Union (EPU), apex sociocultural leadership organ for Eket and Esit Eket people accuse their Ibeno neighbors of masterminding the alleged abduction, threatening reprisals over the development.